 The following vignettes are from my experiences in gender land over the last four decades or so.
 I will add to them as more come to mind.
-Feel free to leave a comment describing your own; mine should shake loose a few experiences you may have forgotten about.
+Feel free to leave a comment describing your own experiences in things gender.
+My vignettes may bring to mind a few of your own that you may have forgotten about.

 Before I married in 1994, virtually every one of the many women I dated between 1980 and 1988 had a better home and car than I had.
 Most owned their own home, while I rented.
 That is one of the observations I made that led me to become an activist in the so-called quest for gender equality.

 Growing up with two sisters who are three years and six years younger than I am, I remember their occasional bragging about the places their dates took them to.
 Or complaining: “He can’t take me anywhere.”
 Do men feel this pressure to take a woman to fancy places or on extravagant trips to beat their competition?
 Isn’t this just one of the many reasons men try harder than women to earn more money?